 performed by your body.
 The menstrual cycle involves the uterus,

-are all aspects of your reproductive system because the menstrual
+of your reproductive system because the menstrual cycle is your

-cycle is your body’s way of preparing you for pregnancy.
-Every
+body’s way of preparing you for pregnancy.
+Every month, the

-month, the reproductive system practices for fertilization of your
+reproductive system practices for fertilization of your eggs and

 particularly estrogen, progesterone, follicle-stimulating hormone